Locating Theorems of Differential Inclusions Governed by Maximally Monotone Operators

-\end{remark} In the remainder of this section, we propose two corollaries of \cref{theorem:thm2} for the particular, but important case, when $A \equiv \partial \varphi$ with $\varphi \in \F(\R^n)$ and convex.
-Note that in this case, the operator $\partial \varphi$ is not necessarily locally bounded on $\dom V$ (in particular on $S$), thus condition {$\inti(\co (\dom A)) \neq \varnothing$} is not satisfied (since $S$ in not assumed to be nonempty, see \cref{remark:rem3}).
+In the remainder of this section, we propose two corollaries of \cref{theorem:thm2} for the particular but important case where $A \equiv \partial \varphi$ with $\varphi \in \F(\R^n)$ and convex.
+Note that in this case, the operator $\partial \varphi$ is not necessarily locally bounded on $\dom V$ (in particular on $S$), thus the condition $\inte(\co (\dom A)) \neq \varnothing$ is not satisfied.
 Therefore, according to \cref{remark:rem3}, the use of the horizon subdifferential of $V$ is required in order to fill the gap.
-In the first corollary, we consider the case where $V\in \F(\R^n)$, while the second deals with case where $V \in C^1$. \\ \begin{corollary} Let $S$ be a compact invariant set contained in $\cl (\dom \varphi)$.
-Suppose that there exists a function $V \in \F(\R^n)$ such that, for all $x\in S$,
+In the first corollary, we consider the case where $V\in \F(\R^n)$, while the second deals with the case where $V \in C^1$.